Flights to Indonesia

 From Hong Kong you can fly non-stop from Hong Kong Airport, and visit any of the 3 destinations in Indonesia.
 In total there are 3 direct routes from Hong Kong, operated by 4 different airlines — none of which are low-cost airlines.

-You can fly non-stop from 3 airports in South Korea, and visit any of the 3 destinations in Indonesia.
-In total there are 5 direct routes from South Korea, operated by 6 different airlines — including Jeju Air, which is usually the most budget-friendly.
+From Vietnam you can fly non-stop from 2 airports, and arrive at 2 different destinations in Indonesia.
+In total there are 4 direct routes from Vietnam, operated by 2 different airlines — including VietJet Air, which is usually the most budget-friendly.

 Flights from Japan to Indonesia